jhimberg/paavodata/README.md

 ## Fetching and averaging Paavo data

-`createPaavodata.R` collects data from all years and stores them into a list of data frames and stores the results into local directory as a list consisting of data frames.
+`createPaavodata.R` collects data from Statistics Finland and stores them into a list of data frames and stores the results into local directory as a list consisting of data frames.
+Collects now data for 2015-2018.
+Adding new year is easy (see code) if the data format stays the same.

   - original Paavo-data attributes are documented by Statistics Finland https://www.stat.fi/tup/paavo/paavon_aineistokuvaukset_en.html
   - Additional attributes